1990 Pennsylvania gubernatorial election: Campaign

 Casey had maintained enormous popularity in the state, was considered to have a generally positive record from his first term as governor, and was endorsed by major newspapers statewide, including The Philadelphia Inquirer.
 In addition, Casey had the traditionally strong backing of urban voters and organized labor, and performed well in many heavily Republican, rural counties, as he was seen as a relatively conservative populist.

 The campaign briefly turned ugly when Hafer, a pro-choice Republican who had attempted to position herself as the more liberal candidate, referred to Casey as a "redneck Irishman."
 Her comment, which was widely reported, helped to alienate both rural voters and those of Irish descent.
 Unable to gain a funding foothold or to carve out a strong public image, and trailing in the polls by forty percent on election day, Hafer was subsequently defeated by Casey by a large margin.

-Casey, who had achieved the second-largest gubernatorial landslide in the state in the 20th century, had won almost every county, losing only Montgomery County by just 586 votes.